cakephp/docs/en/core-libraries/events.rst

 for example `Model.User.afterRegister` or `Controller.Courses.invalidAccess`.

-The second argument is the `subject`, meaning the object associated to the event, usually when it is the same class triggering events about itself, the using `$this` will be the most common case.
+The second argument is the `subject`, meaning the object associated to the event, usually when it is the same class triggering events about itself, using `$this` will be the most common case.
 Although a :php:class:`Component` could trigger controller events too.
 The subject class is important because listeners will get immediate access to the object properties and have the chance to inspect or